 Blake has served in churches of different sizes and contexts in Denver, Texarkana, Russellville, and Little Rock.
 Blake came to the cabinet after serving three years as a coach and congregational consultant for the Arkansas Conference's Center for Vitality.
 His most recent parish appointment has been as executive pastor of St. James United Methodist Church in Little Rock, a 3500-member congregation where he worked with clergy, staff, and lay leadership to align and coordinate the church’s ministries.
 Dr. Bradford has served on the executive committee of the Arkansas Conference Board of Ordained Ministry for several years, organized and directed the Residency In Ministry Program for those seeking ordination, serves as the Annual Conference Parliamentarian, and teaches pastoral leadership and administration for the Arkansas Course of Study School.
 He also previously served on the board of Connected In Christ (a conference-wide congregational vitality ministry), the Arkansas Conference Committee on the Status and Role of Women, and on various District Boards of Ordained Ministry and Superintendency.
 Blake has been a keynote speaker at the General Board of Higher Education and Ministry's Quadrennial Training for Boards of Ordained Ministry and led workshops at the Church of the Resurrection's Leadership Institute.
 He currently serves on GBHEM's Advisory Panel for Residency In Ministry.

 A second-degree black belt in Taekwondo, Blake’s passions include family, the study of history, and martial arts.
 Blake and his high school sweetheart, Kerri, were married in 1997.
 An artist and museum educator, Kerri works at the Historic Arkansas Museum.
-She has also taught in the art department of the University of Arkansas at Little Rock, Arkansas Tech, and Texas A&M Texarkana.
+She has also taught in the art departments of the University of Arkansas at Little Rock, Arkansas Tech, and Texas A&M Texarkana.
 They have two teenage children: Bailey and Micah.

 Master of Arts, History of Christian Thought, Vanderbilt University, Nashville, Tennessee (M.A., 1998)